BYU Cougars men's basketball: History

 BYU fielded its first basketball team in 1903.
 In 1906, the Cougars played their first game against Utah State University.
 In 1909, the team first played against the University of Utah.
 These two rivalries continue to this day.
-In its 108-year history, BYU's basketball program has won 1,786 games, ranking 12th among all Division I programs.
 The Cougars won the first of their 27 conference championships in 1922 as a member of the Rocky Mountain Athletic Conference led by star point guard River Jeffcoat.

 The Cougars made the first of their 29 NCAA tournament appearances in 1950 under head coach Stan Watts.
 That Cougars came within one point of reaching the national semifinals.
 BYU's 1951 team was even more successful, winning 28 games and once again qualifying for the NCAA tournament.
 In addition, the 1951 team won the first of two NIT championships for the school.
 The Cougars defeated AP No. 9 St. John's, AP #10 St. Louis and AP #13 Dayton to win the title.
 Notable players on that team include: Mel Hutchins, who was taken #2 in the 1951 NBA draft, was named the 1951–52 NBA co-rookie of the year and became a 5-time NBA All-Star with the Pistons and the Knicks; Roland Minson, who was drafted #16 overall in the 1951 NBA draft; and Loren C. Dunn, a future general authority in the Church of Jesus Christ of Latter-day Saints.
 The Cougars would go on to make five more appearances in the NCAA tournament under Watts, and win their second NIT championship in 1966, although by that time the overall prestige of the NIT had fallen considerably.
 BYU has the most NCAA appearances of any men's team not to make the Final Four, having made thirty NCAA tournaments.
 BYU, alongside Xavier, Saint Joseph's, Boston College, Arizona State, and Davidson are each tied for second most in Elite Eight appearances without a Final Four with three (Missouri has the most with five).

 Under Watts, BYU also became the first U.S. college basketball program to include an international player on its roster, as Finland native Timo Lampen debuted in the 1958–59 season.
 Later, BYU's Krešimir Ćosić, born in Yugoslavia (modern-day Croatia), became the first international player to be named an All-American.
 His jersey was retired in the Marriott Center in March 2006 in the last home game of the season against the New Mexico Lobos.
 Watts retired as the winningest coach in BYU history.

 After Watts' retirement following the 1972 season, the program experienced five consecutive losing seasons from 1974 through 1978 before returning to the NCAA tournament in 1979 behind Danny Ainge and coach Frank Arnold.
 The Cougars reached the Elite Eight, one game short of the Final Four, in 1981, Ainge's senior season.
 That season, Ainge won the Wooden Award as the nation's most outstanding player.